-We will focus efforts on educating our physical supply organisation on low- and zero-carbon fuels and upcoming environmental regulations for the physical delivery of these same fuel types. &lt;sup>5 ISCC Certification (wilmar-international.com)
+We will focus efforts on educating our physical supply organisation on low- and zero-carbon fuels and upcoming environmental regulations for the physical delivery of these same fuel types.
+5 ISCC Certification (wilmar-international.com)

 OWN SERVICE OPERATIONS More than 99% of our global carbon emissions comes from the fuel we sell to our customers.
 However, that does not mean that the remaining less than 1% is not important.
-Rather. it represents areas where we can directly create results and contribute to the green transition.
+Rather, it represents areas where we can directly create results and contribute to the green transition.
 For emissions stemming from our service operations, we commit to becoming net zero emissions by 2040.
 To get there, we need to take concrete steps to reduce our Scope 1 and 2 emissions and emissions from business travel that fall under our Scope 3.
 Within the past year, we have seen a significant rise in our Scope 2 emissions.
 When COVID-19 lost its grip on society, the activity at our offices increased which led to a rise in consumption of electricity, heating, and especially cooling.
 The same increase is seen in the activity related to business travel.
 Following travel restrictions as a result of the pandemic, we have been catching up with a backlog of internal meetings and physical meetings with clients.
 We acknowledge that there is room for improvement, and focus is needed to become net zero by 2040.
-To be aligned with a 1.5-degree Celsius trajectory, the minimum requirement is to halve our own emissions at least every 10 years, preferably sooner.
+To be aligned with a 1.5-degree Celsius trajectory, the minimum requirement is to halve our own emissions at least every 10 years6, preferably sooner.
 To lower our carbon emissions, we are especially reliant on empowering employees across the world to drive climate action through behaviour change in their daily work and life.
 We will aim to reduce as much as possible.
 However, to reach net zero, we will look towards opportunities to compensate using high-quality offset solutions verified by third parties.
 Especially for the more hard-to-abate emissions stemming from business travel.
-TARGETS TOWARDS NET ZERO We commit to operating on 100% renewable energy by 2030 2030 We commit to a minimum of 50% reduction in CO2e by 2030 We aim to reach net zero by 2040 We have introduced an intermediate step with a limit of 155g CO2e/ VEHICLES We commit to fully transferring to electrical company 2040 vehicles from 2025. km by 1st May 2023 &lt;sup>6 The 1.5-degree Business Playbook - Building a strategy for exponential climate action towards net-zero emissions.
+TARGETS TOWARDS NET ZERO 2030 2040

+100% ELECTRICAL COMPANY VEHICLES We commit to fully transferring to electrical company vehicles from 2025.
+We have introduced an intermediate step with a limit of 155g CO2e/ km by 1st May 2023 100% RENEWABLE ENERGY We commit to operating on 100% renewable energy by 2030 -50% CO2e REDUCTION We commit to a minimum of 50% reduction in CO2e by 2030 NET ZERO We aim to reach net zero by 2040 6 The 1.5-degree Business Playbook - Building a strategy for exponential climate action towards net-zero emissions.
 Exponential Roadmap initiative (Race to Zero).
 KEY ACHIEVEMENTS 2022/23